 C. Montague Shaw was an Australian stage actor, who later moved to London and travelled the commonwealth to train actors in ”elocution”, before moving to the States.
 He appeared in small, often uncredited bit parts in some bigger fims, earning credits like ”Gentleman 1” in The Mummy (1932), but became a staple in serials, often playing British paternal, professorial characters.
 He played the Clay King in Flash Gordon’s Trip to Mars (1938), Professor Huer in Buck Rogers (1939), Professor Thomas Scott in Mysterious Doctor Satan, and appeared in a small role in The Green Hornet Strikes Again (1940).

-In smaller parts we find Jack Mulhall, who played supporting roles or bit parts in Flash Gordon’s Trip to Mars, Buck Rogers, Mysterious Doctor Satan, Adventures of Captain Marvel (1941) and The Ape Man (1943).
-Lloyd Whitlock appeared in The Invisible Ray (1936, review), The Fighting Devil Dogs (1938), and Mysterious Doctor Satan.
+In smaller parts we find Jack Mulhall, who played supporting roles or bit parts in Flash Gordon’s Trip to Mars, Buck Rogers, Mysterious Doctor Satan, Adventures of Captain Marvel (1941) and The Ape Man (1943, review).
+Lloyd Whitlock appeared in The Invisible Ray (1936, review), The Fighting Devil Dogs (1938, review), and Mysterious Doctor Satan.
 John Merton appeared on over 260 films or serials, mostly in bit-parts, including The Fighting Devil Dogs, Brick Bradford (1947) and the TV-series Adventures of Superman (1953), starring George Reeves.

 Undersea Kingdom.
 1936, USA.
 Directed by B. Reeves Eason & Joseph Kane.
 Written by John Rathmell, Maurice Geraghty, Oliver Drake, Tracy Knight.
 Starring: Ray ”Crash” Corrigan, Lois Wilde, Lee van Atta, C. Montague Shaw, Monte Blue, William Farnum, Smiley Burnette, Frankie Farnum, Lon Chaney Jr, Sinbad the parrot, Boothe Howard, Raymond Hatton, Lane Chandler, Jack Mulhall, John Bradford, Malcolm McGregor, Ralph Holmes, John Merton, Ernie Smith, Lloyd Whitlock.
 Cinematography: Edgar Lyons, William Nobles.
 Editing: Richard Fantl, Helene Turner.
 Art direction: Ralph Oberg.
 Costume design: Robert Ramsey.
 Special effects: John T. Coyle, Howard Lydecker, Theodore Lydecker, Bud Thackery.
 Produced by Nat Levine for Republic.